Accenture/waterfall-config/README.md

 | wconf_encryption.key_store.key.alias | the key alias, that is the string, used to identify the key to use for the symmetric encryption from the ones defined in the key store,  e.g.wconf-secret-key | n/a |
 | wconf_encryption.key_store.key.password | the password key that provides access to the key to use for the symmetric encryption, e.g. mykeypasswd | n/a |

-Note that the variables susceptible of being overridden by environment variables do not use `.` as there are operating systems that prevent variables such as `profile.active` from being defined.
+Note that the variables susceptible of being overridden by environment variables do not use `.` as there are operating systems that do not allow environment variable names such as `profile.active` from being defined.

 ## Implementation Details and Recommendations
 *wconf* is defined as an eagerly-loaded singleton that loads and preconfigures the *Typesafehub Config* framework according to a set of predefined choices.